 No student shall receive or give assistance in the preparation of any class assignment unless authorized by the faculty.
 No student shall take or attempt to take, in an unauthorized manner, any class material.
 Students found cheating will face disciplinary action and will receive a zero for the assignment, project, or exam.
-If an action of cheating goes beyond the individual, he or she may face expulsion.
+Any action of cheating which reaches beyond the individual may face expulsion.